 Scribit: World’s First Write & Erase Robot Aims to Fight Boredom

-World’s first write & erase robot, Scribit has collaborated with Dr. Gareth Moore, popular British author of over 100 best-selling international puzzle and brain-training titles, to launch a collection of Robotic Labyrinths that can easily turn any vertical surface into a canvas to draw and play at home.
+World’s first write and erase robot, Scribit has collaborated with Dr. Gareth Moore, popular British author of over 100 best-selling international puzzle and brain-training titles, to launch a collection of Robotic Labyrinths that can easily turn any vertical surface into a canvas to draw and play at home.

-In the wake of social distancing during coronavirus pandemic, Scribit Original with Dr. Moore wants to bring entertaining alternatives to smartphone addiction.
+In the wake of social distancing during the Coronavirus pandemic, Scribit Original with Dr. Moore wants to bring entertaining alternatives to smartphone addiction.
 Earlier, Dr. Moore has worked with various publishers.
 He is also the creator of BrainedUp.com – a cutting-edge brain-training website providing scientifically designed daily brainstorming sessions to help people make the most of their brains.

 For Scribit, he has created a special Labyrinth Puzzle in the shape of a rounded maze.
 The puzzle itself is drawn by a Scribit robot on a wall.
 Likewise, other users can either play the maze games or create something artistic using this write and erase robot.
 The robot comes with four different colored markers to help the users create endless colorful designs or patterns.